whatsupAndy/EPICINEMA/README.md

-EpiCinema (Epic Cinema) web application
+EPICINEMA (Epic Cinema) web application

 EpiCinema is a modern web application built for a cinema platform.
 It allows users to browse fantasy movies, view trailers, choose seats, and access tickets with QR codes for a seamless cinema experience.
 This project is designed to enhance the online movie ticketing experience with an engaging and interactive UI.